 {\bf Remark} The following transformations preserve the set $\{a_q\}$: $a_q\rightarrow\bar a_q$, $a_q\rightarrow\xi a_q$, $\xi^3=1$.

-{\bf Proof.} It is clear, that this problem is equivalent to the following one: consider the KdV solutions $u_t=6uu_x-u_{xxx}$ such, that $u(x,0)=n(n+1)\wp(x)$, where $\wp$ is the Weierstrass function, associated with a real rectangular lattice.
-How many poles on the period are real for $t>0$, $t\ll1$?
+{\bf Proof of Statement~\ref{stat4}.} It is clear, that this problem is equivalent to the following one: consider the KdV solutions $u_t=6uu_x-u_{xxx}$ such, that $u(x,0)=n(n+1)\wp(x)$, where $\wp$ is the Weierstrass function, associated with a real rectangular lattice.
+How many poles remain at the real period for $t>0$, $t\ll1$?

-Assume, that a generic unitary Bloch multiplier $\varkappa_0$ is fixed.
-From Appendix 2 it follows, that the space $\cF_{X}$ has exactly $l_n=\left[\frac{n+1}{2}\right]$ negative squares for $t=0$.
-From Theorem~1 proved in Appendix~1 it follows, that any collection of singularities can be approximated by the image of the Fourier map, therefore the number of negative squares is equal to the number of points $\gamma$ on the canonical contour such, that $\exp(ip(\gamma) T)=\varkappa_0$ and $d\mu(\gamma)/dp(\gamma)<0$, where $d\mu$ is the spectral measure in the decomposition formula
+Let us assume that some generic unitary Bloch multiplier $\varkappa_0$ is fixed.
+It follows from the Appendix~2 that the space $\cF_{X}$ has exactly $l_n=\left[\frac{n+1}{2}\right]$ negative squares for $t=0$.
+We use now the Theorem~1 proved in the Appendix~1: Any collection of singularities can be approximated by the image of the Fourier map.
+Therefore the number of negative squares is equal to the number of points $\gamma$ at the canonical contour such that $\exp(ip(\gamma) T)=\varkappa_0$ and $d\mu(\gamma)/dp(\gamma)<0$.
+Here $d\mu$ is the spectral measure in the decomposition formula

-This number does not depend on $t$, therefore the number of negative squares in $\cF_{X}$ also does not depend on $t$.
-For small $t>0$ all singularities are simple, therefore the number of negative squares coincide with the number of real singular points on the period.
+This number does not depend on $t$.
+Therefore the number of negative squares in the metrics in $\cF_{X}$ also does not depend on $t$.
+For small $t>0$ all singularities are simple.
+Therefore the number of negative squares coincides with the number of real singular points on the period.
 This completes the proof.

-Let us point out, that in \cite{GrinNov_UMN_2009} we already have proved that $l'_n\ge l_n$ where $l'_n$ is the number of real $a_q$.
-Here $l_n$ is equal to the number of negative squares in the inner product above for this specific case.
+Let us point out, that we already proved in the work \cite{GrinNov_UMN_2009} that $l'_n\ge l_n$.
+Here $l'_n$ is the number of real $a_q$.
+The $l_n$ is equal to the number of negative squares in the inner product above for this specific case.
 This quantity is time-invariant.
-Naive understanding of the opposite inequality $l'_n\le l_n$ is the following: numerical calculations show, that the points $x_q(t)$ for small $t>0$, $t\in\RR$ are localized approximately in the points of the equilateral triangle (see Fig 1).
+A naive understanding of the opposite inequality $l'_n\le l_n$ is the following: as numerical calculations show, the points $x_q(t)$ for small $t>0$, $t\in\RR$, are localized approximately in the points of equilateral triangle (see Fig 1).